Qartar/dwarf-fortress/readme.txt

 Lots of HTML/IT stuff: Martin Packman

-Many suggestions from fans on the bay12games.com Forum and IRC channel have been incorporated over the years.
+Many suggestions from fans on the bay12games.com and other forums (and the #bay12games IRC channel) have been incorporated over the years.

 ******************************************************